- 1 comment

 4. Put The Baby Down!

-Whilst cuddling babies is great, and they do need constant attention and love, please put the baby down whilst you’re doing jobs around the house.
+Whilst cuddling babies is great, and it feels like they need constant attention and love, please put the baby down whilst you’re doing jobs around the house.
 The reason is that especially as your baby gets older and heavier you tend to “support” your baby on one of your hips.
 Usually the opposite side to your dominant hand.

 5. Look After Yourself